Photos: Tears and joy as second batch of 39 Palestinian prisoners freed

 Many Palestinians view prisoners held by Israel, including those implicated in attacks, as heroes resisting occupation, and have celebrated their release.

-The arrival of the Palestinian prisoners, six women and 33 men, has brought tears and joy as they were received by their families in the occupied East Jerusalem and the West Bank.
+The arrival of the Palestinian prisoners, six women and 33 children, has brought tears and joy as they were received by their families in the occupied East Jerusalem and the West Bank.

 Their discharge came after the Hamas group released 13 Israeli captives.